Olympus PEN E-P5

-The Olympus PEN E-P5 is a mirrorless interchangeable-lens camera in the micro four thirds system released in October 2013.
+The Olympus PEN E-P5 is a mirrorless interchangeable-lens camera in the micro four thirds system released in October 2013 and produced by the Japanese Olympus Corporation.
 This is, despite its number, the fourth model in the PEN E-P range.
 It remained the latest model in the E-P series until the introduction of the E-P7 in the summer of 2021.
 It includes the same 16 MP sensor as the Olympus OM-D E-M5.
 The E-P5 comes in three colour schemes; black, silver and white.